T-Mobile US: Senior, military and first responder plans

 Alongside the T-Mobile Magenta family of plans are the specialized plans offered to Military personnel, First Responders, and seniors age 55 and up.

 Military and First Responder plans allow for qualified service members to receive 50% off of standard pricing Magenta and Magenta Plus plans.
 Customers must verify their affiliation within 45 days of activation or switching to the plan in order to retain the discounted offer.

 The Unlimited 55+ allows customers at or over the age of 55 to receive a set discounted price on standard rate plans, however these accounts are limited to only 2 lines per account.
 Certain customers were permitted to add a third line to their account during a specific promotional period.

-Complimentary video streaming
+Complementary video streaming

 On September 12, 2017, T-Mobile introduced the Netflix On Us program.
 Initially, this was limited to T-Mobile ONE family plans, and the Standard ad-free Netflix plan was included, valued at $11/month after an October 2017 price increase.
 Over time, the benefit was expanded to several other individual and family plans.
 On January 15, 2021, the benefit was changed to the Netflix Basic plan for Magenta subscribers, and the Netflix Standard plan for Magenta Plus and ONE Plus subscribers.
 As of 24 January 2024, all T-Mobile subscribers with the Netflix On Us benefit receive the ad-supported Standard plan from Netflix, regardless of their T-Mobile plan.
 This plan is missing several titles compared to ad-free plans, and a few devices with older Netflix software are unsupported.
 Customers can pay an additional fee for a plan without advertisements.